PreMiD/PreMiD/apps/docs/troubleshooting/extglossary.md

 ## Bundled Presence Functions

+> [!NOTE]
-_This is not a fully comprehensive list, but should give a relatively comfortable idea of how presences function with different options._
+> This is not a fully comprehensive list, but should give a relatively comfortable idea of how presences function with different options.

-<sub>This includes Twitch, Youtube, Youtube Music, Netflix, and Spotify.
-These are the presences that are included with the application upon install.
+<sub>This includes the presences that are included with the application on install.
 Other presences available will have the same or similar options, with the same functionality.</sub>

 **Privacy Mode**
 - Included in almost all PreMiD presences.